AgBase/InterProScan/README.rst

                                             short value it might be that the analysis takes a very long time!

- -o <EXPLICIT_OUTPUT_FILENAME>              Optional explicit output file name (relative or absolute
-                                            path).
-Note that this option, the output directory -d option and the output file basename -b option are mutually exclusive.
-If this option is given, you MUST specify a single output format using the -f option.
-The output file name will not be modified.
-Note that specifying an output file name using this option OVERWRITES ANY EXISTING FILE.

  -p                                         Optional, switch on lookup of corresponding Pathway
                                             annotation (IMPLIES -l lookup option) -t <SEQUENCE-TYPE>                         Optional, the type of the input sequences (dna/rna (n)